GoTo: Media | Home | Programs

 Television Projects

-MusEco productions include three television projects: our Green Smarts with the Green Man series, our Montana Gets Green series with KTVQ in Billings, and our television program Green Trends West through Community Seven TV in Billings.
-All three productions are concerned with communicating information and resources about sustainable living and sustainable business to the public.
+MusEco television productions include "Green Smarts with the Green Man (R)", "Montana Gets Green" with KTVQ in Billings, and our television program "Green Trends West" through Community Seven TV in Billings.
+All three productions emphasize or emphasized communicating information and resources about sustainable living and sustainable business to the public.

-Green Smarts with the Green Man (TM)
+Green Smarts with the Green Man (R)

-You can watch all the currently airing episodes of Green Smarts with the Green Man on our YouTube channel!
-Start the adventure by clicking on the embedded video below!!
+You can watch episodes of Green Smarts with the Green Man (R) from our Green Man website!

 Green Trends West

-Green Trends West is a program that explores innovations and trends in sustainability in our region.
-It is hosted by MusEco's own Kris Prinzing.
-The program airs on Community 7 television every Thursday night, alternating at 5 and 6:30 p.m. (unfortunately, it is hard to keep track of which is when!)
-Kris interviews individuals who are leading positive, innovative projects in sustainability and environment in our local and regional community.
-Many of the guests are businesspeople, talking about their business' efforts to be sustainable or support the sustainability efforts of others.
+In the series, Kris interviewed individuals who are leading positive, innovative projects in sustainability and environment in our local and regional community.
+Many of the guests were businesspeople, talking about their business' efforts to be sustainable or support the sustainability efforts of others.

 Montana Gets Green

-Montana Gets Green is a 2-minute monthly news feature that MusEco produced in collaboration with KTVQ television in Billings during 2008/2009.
+Montana Gets Green was a 2-minute monthly news feature that MusEco produced in collaboration with KTVQ television in Billings during 2008/2009.
 The pieces featured local businesses and organizations efforts to incorporate sustainable practices and products into their operations.
 The series also featured sustainable living resources.

 Television | Radio | Print | Blogs